sudhanwadindorkar/mithrandir/README.md

 ## 🧙You shall not pass!

 `mithrandir` is a lightweight, high-performance reverse proxy written in Go that restricts access to a backend service unless the client first accesses a predefined **secret path** (e.g., `/13b84d2a-faff-4b02-bef0-9f7898252659`).
 Once accessed, the proxy allows the client’s IP to continue accessing the backend for a configurable time.
-It can be deployed as a sidecar along with your main container or separately also.
+It can be deployed as a sidecar along with your main container or separately.
 It uses Redis for multi-instance or clustered deployment support.

 This proxy can be useful for:
 - Adding another layer of protection for self-hosted apps like **Immich** or **NextCloud**